 You’ll use the Import Data wizard to import your contacts.

+.
 Browse to the folder where you saved the file that contains the export of your contacts.
-Select the file, and then click Open.
-Click Next.
+Select the file, and then select Open. select Next.

 You can import only one file at a time.
 To bring in more files, run the wizard again later, or add all your contacts files to a single .zip file.

 Review the file name, and if the file is in .csv or .txt format, verify that the field and data delimiters are correct.
-Click Next.
+Select Next.

 In most cases, you can accept the default delimiters.

 Select Default (Automatic Mapping) for the System Data Map.
-Click Next.
+Select Next.

-For any record type with an alert icon, map the column from your contacts file to the corresponding field in Dynamics 365 for Customer Engagement.
-Click OK, and then click Next.
+For any record type with an alert icon, map the column from your contacts file to the corresponding field in Dynamics 365 Customer Engagement (on-premises).
+Select OK, and then select Next.

-To verify that the wizard was successful, click Imports, then review the report.
-Otherwise, click Finish.
+To verify that the wizard was successful, select Imports, then review the report.
+Otherwise, select Finish.